vivek1223rajDS/Dog-Breed-Predict/README.md

 10. ipykernel
 11. tensorflow

-## Project motivation:
-The goal of this project is to classify images of dogs according to their breed.
-When the image of a human is provided, it recommends the best resembling dog breed.
-I decided to opt for this project as I found the topic of Deep Neural Networks to be very fascinating and wanted to dive deeper into this with some practical work.

 ## Description of repository:
 The repository consists of the Jupyter Notebook files from the Udacity classroom, in both formats: Dog_Breed_Predict_App.html and Dog_Breed_Predict_App.ipynb.
 All credits for code examples here go to Udacity.

-## Project Definition:
-The task was to develop an algorithm that takes an image as an input, pre-processes and transforms the image so that it can be fed into a CNN for classifying the breed of the dog.
-If a human image is uploaded, it should still tell the user what dog breed the human resembles most.

 ## Analysis of the Project:

 I decided to use a pre-trained ResNet50 model as this has shown very good results with regard to accuracy for image classification.
 In the provided classroom environment, my tests showed an a test accuracy of 80.3828%.
 This was accomplished by 25 epochs which ran very quickly on the provided GPU.
 Thanks to Udacity!
 The code in the classroom worked pretty well.

-### Dataset Exploration:

-The datasets are provided by Udacity i.e. dog images for training the models and human faces for detector.
-After loading both the dataset using sklearn, the following conclusions are drawn:

-1. There are 133 total dog categories.
-2. There are 8351 total dog images.
-3. There are 6680 training dog images.
-4. There are 835 validation dog images.
-5. There are 836 test dog images.
-6. The are in total 13233 human images.

 ### Review: